How to become an electrical engineer

 University

-You can do a degree in electrical or electronic engineering.
+You can do a foundation degree or degree in electrical or electronic engineering.
 You may also be able to get into this career with a degree in:

 - electromechanical engineering